-Start at the shed to be given a rundown of the where the different fruit trees are, shears at $5 which is refunded when returned and a bucket to take to pile with your mandarin bounty.
+Ford's Farm is located near Wiseman's Ferry, an easy hour and fifteen minutes drive northwest of the hustle and bustle of Sydney CBD.
+Start at the shed to be given a rundown of where the different fruit trees are.
+There is the option to use shears at $5, which is refunded when returned, as well as empty buckets to fill with your mandarin bounty.

-There is an car entry fee of $5 per car at the gate to cover the cost of providing more facilities and not to worry there is plenty of paddock parking.
-I recommend taking a picnic lunch and making a day of it with family and friends.
+There is an entry fee of $5 per car at the gate to cover the cost of providing more facilities but not to worry, there is plenty of paddock parking.
+I totally recommend having a picnic and making a day of it with family and friends.
 There are picnic chairs and tables available as well as toilet and baby change facilities.

-There are farm animals to see and feed.
-Just buy some feed (50c a bag) at the shed to take with you to feed the sheep, which my kids loved.
+There are farm animals to see and also feed.
+Just buy some feed at the shed to take with you to feed the sheep, which my kids loved.

 Council has provided signage to state that Laughtondale Gully Road is now closed as the road is dangerous and difficult to navigate.

-Travel on Old Northern Road all the way into Wisemans Ferry and when you see the township there is a road on your right (Singleton Road).
+How to get there Travel on Old Northern Road all the way into Wisemans Ferry and when you see the township there is a road on your right (Singleton Road).
 Simply follow the big yellow signs all the way past Watkins Farm to the end of the road to Fords Farm.

 You can buy your mandarins, oranges, lemons and limes for $3.00 per kg with cumquats being $10.00 per kg.